nooku/guides.nooku.org/02. Request and Response/02.1 HMVC.md

 # HMVC

-##H-what?

 We touched on HMVC earlier within the concepts document, however we will go into a little more detail here.

-When MVC became a concept that the PHP community started to embrace, OOP software development changed for the better.
-No more giant switch statements, decoupled code, separation of control, data and rendering, awesome.
-However, MVC on it's own doesn't really solve all our problems.

 ###What's wrong with MVC?